 - Paid the homestay placement fee

 - Paid the first month (28 days) homestay fee

 - Signed and returned the homestay contract

 - Provided ECLC with your flight arrival information

 - In the case of minors under 19 years of age: provided ECLC with custodianship / guardianship information / required documents

 5. How long does it take to find a homestay family?

-It takes about 4 weeks to place a student with one of our homestay families, especially if there are any special requirements, such as no pets or no children.
-The more specific requests take longer to find a family.
+It takes about four weeks to place a student with one of our homestay families, especially if there are any special requirements, such as no pets or no children.
+The more specific requests a student has, the longer it can take to find a family.

 6. I want to come a week or two earlier than my class starts.
 Can I do this?

-No. Our homestay families usually work and the student will spend too much time on their own in the house which is not a good way to begin their Canadian experience.
+No. Our homestay families usually work, and the student will spend too much time alone in the house, which is not a good way to begin their Canadian experience.